Pant-Tri-aueb/Stracheship/README.md

 - HOW TO PLAY

-The following instructions can also be found in the main menu of Stracheship (Press Help button and find the informations about the game orginized, with button navigation)
+The following instructions can also be found in the main menu of Stracheship (Press Help button and find the information about the game orginized, with button navigation)

 Stracheship Presentation